Entries by

 PCB thickness should also factor in potential future upgrades and maintenance needs.
 If additional components or functional enhancements are anticipated, opting for a slightly thicker board provides extra space for modifications, reducing the cost and time associated with redesigning or remanufacturing the PCB.

-In summary, selecting PCB thickness requires a holistic approach, following a structured process and paying attention to relevant details.
+Resumindo, selecting PCB thickness requires a holistic approach, following a structured process and paying attention to relevant details.
 Only by doing so can the optimal thickness be chosen, ensuring reliable operation of the electronic device.

 Conclusão

 In conclusion, choosing PCB thickness is a decision that demands careful consideration.
-It is not a matter of setting a single parameter arbitrarily but is closely linked to device performance, stability, cost, and future development.
+It is not a matter of setting a single parameter arbitrarily but is closely linked to device performance, estabilidade, cost, and future development.

 Key influencing factors include: